Gustavo-CRS/Gustavo-CRS/README.md

 ## I'm Gustavo Consoleti
 - I've been living in São Paulo, Brazil
-- 💻Development Intern at Sovos Brasil
+- 💻Software at KBASE
-- 💻Flutter and Java developer
+- 💻Flutter,Java and C# developer
 - 💻I recently have been learning JavaScript
 ##
 <div>